hypermodeinc/modus/README.md

 ### Hypermode Plugins

+First, ensure you have [Node.js](https://nodejs.org/) 18 or higher installed.

-Compile the `hypermode-as` library and `hmplugin1` plugin, by running the following:
+Then, compile the `hmplugin1` example plugin, by running the following:

 ```
-./plugins/as/buildall.sh
+cd plugins/as/hmplugin1
+npm install
+npm run asbuild
 ```

+The `build` subfolder will contain the compiled plugin.

 ### Hypermode Runtime